MicrosoftDocs/msix-docs/msix-src/toolkit/msix-toolkit-msixbatchconversion.md

 $conversionsParameters = @(
     ## Use for MSI applications:
     @{
-        InstallerPath = "Path\To\Your\Installer\YourInstaller.msi"; # Full path to the installation media (local or remote paths).
+        InstallerPath = "C:\Path\To\YourInstaller.msi";    # Full path to the installation media (local or remote paths).
         PackageName = "YourApp";                           # Application Display Name - name visible in the start menu.
         PackageDisplayName = "Your App";                   # Application Name - Can not contain special characters.
-        PublisherName = "CN=YourCompany";                           # Certificate Publisher information
+        PublisherName = "CN=YourCompany";                  # Certificate Publisher information - must match signing certificate
         PublisherDisplayName = "YourCompany";              # Application Publisher name PackageVersion = "1.0.0.0"                         # MSIX Application version (must contain 4 octets).
     },
     ## Use for EXE or other applications:
     @{
-        InstallerPath = "Path\To\Your\Installer\YourInstaller.exe"; # Full path to the installation media (local or remote paths).
+        InstallerPath = "Path\To\YourInstaller.exe";       # Full path to the installation media (local or remote paths).
         PackageName = "YourApp";                           # Application Display Name - name visible in the start menu.
         PackageDisplayName = "Your App";                   # Application Name - Can not contain special characters.
-        PublisherName = "CN=YourCompany";                           # Certificate Publisher information
+        PublisherName = "CN=YourCompany";                  # Certificate Publisher information - must match signing certificate
         PublisherDisplayName = "YourCompany";              # Application Publisher name PackageVersion = "1.0.0.0";                        # MSIX Application version (must contain 4 octets).
         InstallerArguments = "/SilentInstallerArguement"   # Arguements required by the installer to provide a silent installation of the application.
+    },
+    ## Creating the Packaged app and Template file in a specific folder path:
+    @{
+        InstallerPath = "Path\To\YourInstaller.exe";       # Full path to the installation media (local or remote paths).
+        PackageName = "YourApp";                           # Application Display Name - name visible in the start menu.
+        PackageDisplayName = "Your App";                   # Application Name - Can not contain special characters.
+        PublisherName = "CN=YourCompany";                  # Certificate Publisher information - must match signing certificate
+        PublisherDisplayName = "YourCompany";              # Application Publisher name PackageVersion = "1.0.0.0";                        # MSIX Application version (must contain 4 octets).
+        InstallerArguments = "/SilentInstallerArguement";  # Arguements required by the installer to provide a silent installation of the application.
+        SavePackagePath = "Custom\folder\Path";            # Specifies a custom folder path where the MSIX app will be created.
+        SaveTemplatePath = "Custom\folder\Path"            # Specifies a custom folder path where the MSIX Template XML will be created.
     }
 )
 ```